Gaia's promise to detect compact-object binaries: where we stand with the third data release

 \subsection{Compact-Object Formation: White dwarfs}

 Three types of WDs can be produced in our models depending on metallicity, ZAMS mass, and binary interactions.
-After low-mass ($0.08\lesssim\mzams/\msun\lesssim0.8$) stars evolve off the MS, the He core contracts until electron degeneracy pressure supports further contraction and form a He WD.
-More massive stars may also produce He WDs if they interact and lose their envelopes before He shell burning.
-Low-mass stars ($0.8\leq\mzams/\msun\leq2$) may burn He via the so-called He flash to create a carbon-oxygen core.
-Whereas, intermediate-mass stars ($2\leq\mzams/\msun\leq8$) can create a carbon-oxygen core via core-He burning.
-Eventually electron degeneracy pressure takes over to leave behind a carbon-oxygen WD.
-Higher-mass stars ($8\leq\mzams/\msun\leq10$) ignite both He and carbon in their cores.
-The ultimate fate of these stars is determined by the mass of the neon-oxygen-magnesium core after carbon burning ends.
-If the core mass exceeds $\mch\approx1.38\,\msun$ \citep{Chandrasekhar_1931}, electron capture initiates collapse to form a low-mass NS \citep[e.g.,][]{Miyaji_1980, Nomoto_1984, Nomoto_1987}.
-Otherwise, a ONe WD remains.\footnote{The $\mzams$ ranges are actually indicative and the nature of the remnant depends on the pre-collapse core mass.
-As a result, metallicity-dependent stellar winds, and binary interactions can significantly blur these boundaries \citep[][]{Mink_2009, Langer_2012, Agrawal_2022, Eldridge_2022}. }
+According to stellar evolution theory, low-mass ($0.08\lesssim\mzams/\msun\lesssim0.8$) stars leave behind a He-WD after the He core contracts until supported by electron degeneracy pressure.
+Low-mass stars ($0.8\lesssim\mzams/\msun\lesssim2$) ignite He via the so-called He flash, while intermediate-mass stars ($2\lesssim\mzams/\msun\lesssim8$) burn He in their cores; in both cases a carbon-oxygen core forms which is eventually supported by electron degeneracy pressure, leaving behind a CO-WD.
+Higher-mass stars ($8\lesssim\mzams/\msun\lesssim10$) ignite both He and carbon in their cores, and their fate is determined by the mass of the resulting neon-oxygen-magnesium core.
+If this core mass exceeds $\mch\approx1.38\,\msun$ \citep{Chandrasekhar_1931}, electron capture initiates collapse to form a low-mass NS \citep[e.g.,][]{Miyaji_1980, Nomoto_1984, Nomoto_1987}; otherwise, a oxygen-neon (ONe)-WD remains.\footnote{The $\mzams$ ranges are indicative and the nature of the remnant depends on the pre-collapse core mass.
+As a result, metallicity-dependent stellar winds and binary interactions can significantly blur these boundaries \citep[][]{Mink_2009, Langer_2012, Agrawal_2022, Eldridge_2022}.}